raspberrypilearning/3D-scene/en/step_4.md

 **Blue sky**:
 ![Dark blue sky image](images/blueSkyBackdrop.png){:width="400px"}

-In this example a pail blue backdrop has been created because any additional scenery, such as hills, trees or buildings will be added as sprites that can be moved around.
+In this example a drak blue backdrop has been created because any additional scenery, such as hills, trees or buildings will be added as sprites that can be moved around.

 To make your own backdrop:
 + Go to the **Stage pane**, click **Backdrops** and selecting **Paint**.